CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-8.md

 1. Offer another query: `How should a GitHub Actions YAML file be structured?` and evaluate the provided response.

    ![](../media/hub12.png)

-1. Provide additional cues to analyze and better understand the code.

 ### Summary